-When it comes to mixing and tolerance for “eye-balling” the A & B components, epoxies are more forgiving.
+When it comes to mixing and tolerance for “eye-balling” the proportions of A & B components, epoxies are more forgiving.
 Polyureas may lose some of their properties as soon as the mix ratio is off by 3-6% or more, whereas epoxies will often cure when the proportions are even further apart.
 Additionally, epoxies tend to be more forgiving if mixing shear is marginal.

 Most semi-rigid epoxies are harder (higher durometer) than comparable polyureas.
 This may be a critical factor in uses when there is high point loading across floor joints such as the steel wheels on some pallet jacks.

-Both product types are relatively chemical resistant, but the epoxy usually has a slight edge with organic solvents, many acids and some oxidizers and sanitizers used on floors such as bleaches.
+Both product types are relatively chemical resistant, but the epoxy usually has an edge with organic solvents, many acids and some oxidizers and sanitizers commonly used on floors such as bleaches.

-Both products can be blended (extended) with carefully selected aggregates or natural sands for deep or high volume repairs.
+Both products can be blended (extended) with carefully selected and sized aggregates or natural sands for deep or high volume repairs.
 Please call to ask for our help if this option is of interest.
 It's most important to use only dried sands containing less than 0.2% moisture by weight for either binder.